ineffectivecoder/LDAPtickler/README.md

 ## Stretch goals

-- Allow for addition, deletion, and modification of existing LDAP entries
+- Allow for deletion, and modification of existing LDAP entries
 - Potentially support BloodHound(Need to look into this more)